 Day 4 – Dingle Peninsula – Slea Head Circuit

 Today’s route is a looped cycle which takes you around the renowned Slea Head in Dunquin, “the nearest parish to America”.
 This cycle could very well leave you with a crick in the neck, with spectacular views of the coast and the Blasket Islands, along with numerous archaeological sites to explore.
 This is one of the few remaining areas where the Gaelic (Irish) language is still spoken in the home.

 Today is the day to do as you please.
 You may like to try the optional cycle or take a boat ride to see Fungi, Dingle’s own dolphin.
 A visit the Blasket Islands can be arranged through your host or Dingle Tourist office.
 Take time to enjoy the various craft shops, restaurants and pubs in Dingle or just rest those legs and relax!

 Distance 24km/15 miles or 37km/23 miles

 This morning’s cycle is a tough but hugely rewarding one!
 Today you cycle over the highest road pass in Ireland, the Conor Pass, and over the spine of the Dingle Peninsula to reach the golden beaches of the Maharees Peninsula.
 The most memorable views will appear to carry you through, so make sure to take your time and enjoy every second before reaching Castlegregory.

 Overnight in Castlegregory.

 Distance 48kms/30 miles

-Today’s cycle is 48km/30miles, once more starting with a mountain pass, again over the spine of the peninsula along less-travelled backroads before lunch.
-The final leg takes us along the inner end of Dingle Bay and back to Killarney.
+Your last cycle once again starts with a mountain pass, back over the spine of the peninsula.
+However, today’s cycle is along less-travelled, quieter backroads.
+Enjoy the final leg along the inner end of Dingle Bay and back into Killarney.

 Day 8 – Departure Day